litegraph-tsx/litegraph.tsx/ROADMAP.md

 - [x] Shifted build over to vite, and drop espresso

+- [x] Notify migration of ES6 classes along with version as it affects 3 spots in ComfyUI for ContextMenu

+## ES6 Class Step (0.7)

 - [ ] Split litegraph.js into class files

-## ES6 Class Step (0.7)

 - [ ] Enable ES6 classes in LiteGraph

-- [ ] Notify migration of ES6 classes along with version as it affects 3 spots in ComfyUI for ContextMenu

 - [ ] Automated class conversion using lebab